editorandcriticism/editorandcriticism.github.io/cc/blog.md

 <i class="fa fa-external-link-square" aria-hidden="true"></i> [Blog Post:](
 https://blogs.vmware.com/telco/smo/) Implementing an SMO Framework for End-to-End RAN Automation, Assurance, and Optimization

-<i class="fa fa-info" aria-hidden="true"></i> For some of these blog posts, I acted as the ghost writer; for other posts, I worked with the original authors to rewrite or substantially revise the content.

 <i class="fa fa-external-link-square" aria-hidden="true"></i> [Blog Post:](https://blogs.vmware.com/telco/deploy-open-ran/) Deploy Open RAN with Confidence: Implement a Commercially Proven, Operationally Ready 4G/5G Solution